Skip to main content

 For any secure deployment in which %DB_IRISSYS:Read privilege is given to users that should not have access to DataCheck data, you can add a global mapping to the %SYS namespace to map ^SYS.DataCheck* globals to a separate database other than IRISSYS.
 This database can be assigned a new resource name; read permission for the resource can then be restricted to those roles authorized to use DataCheck.

 The ability for another destination system to connect to this system as a source is governed by this system's %Service_DataCheck service.
 This service is disabled by default on new installations and can be configured with a list of allowed IP addresses.
-For more information, see Enabling the DataCheck Service in this chapter.
+For more information, see Enabling the DataCheck Service.

 For encryption of the communication between the two systems, the destination system can be configured to use TLS to connect to the source.
 See Configuring the InterSystems IRIS Superserver to Use TLS for details.